bryborge/demo-ruby-web-server/README.md

-# Demo: A Simple Web Server in Ruby
+# 💎 Demo: A Simple Web Server

 A web (HTTP) server is essentially composed of the following: